SIDN/dns-tcp-measurements/README.md

 8. Run `complete_json_file.py` to combine the different measurement outputs into one unified json file
 9. Remove the `output/querier.out` file.

-Right now running the script will run the `do_one_measurement` function twice, both times using `/home/elmer/ns1data/ns1-1h-anon.csv` as input.
-Once setting the TCP retry percentage to 0 and once setting it to 100 percent.
+Right now running the script will run the `do_one_measurement` function once, using `/home/elmer/ns1data/ns1-1h-anon.csv` as input setting the TCP retry percentage to 50.

+There is also another script `run_measurement_batch.sh`.
+I use this script to run all the measurements that I want to run in one go.
+This means for every percentage of TCP it runs the `do_one_measurement` function 10 times.